Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Introduction

-To start with, we focused on \emph{IEEE Transactions on Games} (ToG, from 2018) and \emph{IEEE Transactions on Computational Intelligence and AI in Games} (TCIAG) by what name this journal was known until 2018.
-This is the primary journal concerning scientific, technical, and engineering aspects of games and the main source of high-quality contributions related to MCTS.
-We have also included the primary conference on games - \emph{IEEE Conference on Games} (CoG).
+To start with, we focused on \emph{IEEE Transactions on Games} (ToG), which was previously known as \emph{IEEE Transactions on Computational Intelligence and AI in Games} (TCIAG, until 2018).
+This is the leading journal concerning scientific, technical, and engineering aspects of games and the main source of high-quality contributions related to MCTS.
+We have also included the major conference on games - \emph{IEEE Conference on Games} (CoG).
 It also changed the name and we included proceedings published under the previous name of \emph{IEEE Computational Intelligence and Games} (CIG).
-Given those two sources, we have performed an exhaustive search within each issue of ToG/TCIAG and each proceedings of CoG/CIG and analyzed all articles whether they fit the scope of this survey.
+Given those two sources, we performed an exhaustive search within each issue of ToG/TCIAG and each proceedings of CoG/CIG and analyzed all articles whether they fit the scope of this survey.

 The remaining articles were found through scientific bibliography providers (online libraries): \emph{dblp}, \emph{IEEE Xplore Digital Library} and \emph{Google Scholar}.
-Using them, we have performed search over \textbf{titles} and \textbf{abstracts} by keywords.
-The following keywords have been chosen: ``Monte Carlo'', ``Monte-Carlo'', ``Tree Search'', ``MCTS'', ``Upper Confidence Bounds'', ``UCT'', ``UCB'', ``Multi-Armed Bandit'', ``Bandit-Based'', ``General Game Playing'' and ``General Video Game Playing''.
-The results were curated by us with relatively low acceptance criteria.
-We based on common sense and excluded articles which have not been peer reviewed or were available only from unverified sources.
+Using them, we performed search over \textbf{titles} and \textbf{abstracts} by keywords.
+The following keywords were chosen: ``Monte Carlo'', ``Monte-Carlo'', ``Tree Search'', ``MCTS'', ``Upper Confidence Bounds'', ``UCT'', ``UCB'', ``Multi-Armed Bandit'', ``Bandit-Based'', ``General Game Playing'' and ``General Video Game Playing''.
+The results were curated by us with the bar set low (i.e., an acceptance rate was high).
+Using common sense, we excluded articles which had not been peer reviewed or were available only from unverified sources.
 The latter applies to \emph{Google Scholar} which can index such sources too.
-To the best of our judgement, we also excluded contributions published at conferences with a marginal impact factor and reach.
-Finally, we included only articles with at least one citation which was not a self-citation.
-In overall, we discarded very few papers based on these criteria.
-Ultimately, the deciding factor ended up being whether the contribution fits the scope and the year range.
-Examples of sources of papers that were included are \emph{AAAI Proceedings}, \emph{ACM Communications}, \emph{ICGA Journal}, \emph{IEEE Congress on Evolutionary Computation}, \emph{IJCAI Conference}, \emph{Information Sciences}, \emph{International Conference on Computers and Games}, \emph{Nature} and \emph{Science}.\\